Skip to content

 Existing Projects

 The problem: Your project has been running for months.
-Claude has no idea about the patterns you've established, the ADRs you've made, or the invariants your system depends on.
+The model has no idea about the patterns you've established, the ADRs you've made, or the invariants your system depends on.
 Every session it guesses.

 edikt audits what you have and installs guardrails that match.